One MVWSD. One Team. One Plan.

 A group of more than 100 people (including parents, students, teachers, administrators, community members, nonprofit organizations and representatives from businesses such as NASA, Synopsys, Microsoft, Veritas, and Linkedin) participated in strategic planning sessions in March.
 The group thought about and discussed deeply their ideas of ideal competencies and attributes of students.
 These key concepts will help to develop the District's new vision and mission, and later on, the goals and strategies that will guide the work.

 Each stakeholder group has contributed to both general elements in the plan, as well as details unique to a group’s expertise.
-The result is the beginning of a plan that draws on the strength of our District’s community.
+The result is Strategic Plan 2021 that draws on the strength of our District’s community.